mantidproject/mantid/docs/source/interfaces/muon/muon_plotting_window.rst

 This is not always available.

 **Plot difference** is only available for Fit Data and Model Data.
-When it is tiked it shows the difference between the data and the fit to the data.
+When it is ticked it shows the difference between the data and the fit to the data.

 .. image::  ../../images/muon_plotting_window_tiled.png
    :width: 350px